Nivkh languages: Consonants

 Only the morpheme-initial position is affected: other clusters ending in a stop are possible within a morpheme (e.g. /utku/ "man").

 In some transitive verbs, the process has been noted to apparently run in reverse (fricatives/trills fortiting to stops, with the same distribution).
 This has been taken a distinct process, but has also been explained to be fundamentally the same, with the citation form of these verbs containing an underlying stop, lenited due to the presence of a former i- prefix (which still survives in the citation form of other verbs, where it causes regular consonant alternation).
 Initial fricatives in nouns never change.

 Vowels

-There are these six vowels in Nivkh:
+There are six vowels in Nivkh:

-Long vowels are not a phonemic feature of Nivkh but can arise due to sentence prosody, or compensatory lengthening when fricatives are deleted after the vowel.
+Long vowels are not a phonemic feature of Nivkh, but they can be articulated in the case of prosody or compensatory lengthening when a fricative consonant is omitted after the vowel.

 Stress

-Stress can fall on any syllable, but tends to be on the first; there is dialectal variation, and minimal pairs distinguished by stress seem to be rare.
+Stress tends to fall on the first syllable, although this could highly fluctuate, with dialectal variation.
+Minimal pairs distinguished by stress is ostensibly rare.

+Orthography

+The Nivkh language uses a modified version of the Cyrillic alphabet.

+Other letters of the Russian alphabet are only used for Russian loan words.
+Various allographs of the letters with descenders are found, and er may take either a breve or a caron.
+The allographs listed first in the table above are the choice of Нивх диф, the only Nivkh newspaper.

+The letters Д, Н and Т stands for two sounds each.
+When they are followed by a iotized vowel letter, or at the end of a syllable followed by ь, they stand for the affricate or palatal consonants /d͜ʒ, ɲ, t͜ʃ/; otherwise they stand for the alveolar consonants /d, n, t/.
+At the beginning of a syllable, the letters Е, Ё, Ю, Я stands for /je, jo, ju, ja/.

+The letter Ӷ is not used in Amur dialect, while /r̥/ is spelled РШ.